Skip to content

 • Customers: Verified using OTP (One-Time Password) sent via SMS, ensuring quick and easy access to the app.

-Realms are setup for each product by adding them in the iam/realms.yaml
+Realms are set up for each product by adding them in iam/realms.yaml.

 iam/realms.yaml